tecnomod-um/INTUITION_Backend/README.md

 ## Overview

-The INTUITION Backend, an integral part of the UMqueries web tool, handles data processing, API endpoints, and server-side logic for exploring and mapping RDFs (Resource Description Framework) that incorporate a proper ontological structure, and formulating queries.
-This backend is developed with a focus on ease of integration and scalability, currently being limited to SPARQL knowledge graphs.
+The INTUITION Backend is a core component of the INTUITION web tool, dedicated to managing data operations, API endpoints, and server-side functionalities.
+It's designed around being scalable to different RDFs.Currently, its specialized in constructing and handling queries within the domain of SPARQL.

 ## How to Use

-The backend just serves the frontend application, launching the project it's all that's needed.
-For a comprehensive guide on how to integrate with the INTUITION frontend, please refer to our [Backend Documentation](DOCUMENTATION.md)
+The backend just serves the frontend application.
+For a comprehensive guide on how to do so, please refer to our [Backend Documentation](DOCUMENTATION.md)

 You can also read our [contribution and coding guidelines](GUIDELINES.md)